 Not everyone is aware of the Drudge Report and if you are one of those people go check out that site and make it your Homepage.
+2021 update: sadly the Drudge Report is no longer relevant but it was at the time of this writing in 2015.

 Matt Drudge, who is the operator of the DrudgeReport, one of the TOP news websites on the planet, reminded me of how the internet was about 20 years ago.
 He steps out to talk to Alex Jones of InfoWars this past week and it’s one of the most profound interviews I have heard in a while.
 This interview took me back to the days before social media where ideas were freely shared and there were no corporate social media sites directing the narrative.